ObjectIsAdvantag/webhook-affinity/README.md

-# Load Balancing Affinity for Cisco Spark Bots
+# Load Balancing Affinity for Webex Teams Bots

-A reverse proxy to enables LB affinity (application layer persistance) based on the [actorId property of a JSON Webhook event](https://developer.ciscospark.com/webhooks-explained.html#handling-requests-from-spark) (ie, the personId of the Cisco Spark user interacting with the bot).
+A reverse proxy to enables LB affinity (application layer persistance) based on the [actorId property of a JSON Webhook event](https://developer.webex.com/webhooks-explained.html#handling-requests-from-spark) (ie, the personId of the Webex user interacting with the bot).

-The typical use case for this proxy is to scale stateful Cisco Spark bots (such as Botkit conversations), by ensuring the Webhook events are routed to the bot instance holding the in-memory state of conversations from a group of users interacting with the bot.
+The typical use case for this proxy is to scale stateful Webex Teams bots (such as Botkit conversations), by ensuring the Webhook events are routed to the bot instance holding the in-memory state of conversations from a group of users interacting with the bot.

 The proxy accepts different configuration modes:

 - **Affinity cookie**: a cookie is setup by the load balancer in a Webhook HTTP response.
 The proxy associates the 'actorId' of the Webhook event being processed with the cookie.
 Next time the same 'actorId' is received, the proxy injects the cookie before forwarding the request to the load balancer.
 The LB then routes the request to the right bot instance.

 - **ActorId injection**: the proxy looks for an 'actorId' property in the incoming Webhook event payload.
 If found, the proxy add a configurable 'Actorid' HTTP header.
-The proxy then forwards the HTTP request to a target URL (generally a cluster of Cisco Spark Bots sitting behind a load balancer).
+The proxy then forwards the HTTP request to a target URL (generally a cluster of Webex Teams Bots sitting behind a load balancer).
 Choose this mode if your LB can persist sessions and route traffic based on the ActorId.

 ## How to use